-CR has shown promise in reducing the impact of cognitive problems on cancer patients and survivors.
-CR originated to treat populations with brain injuries such as stroke or traumatic brain injury, and it has been adapted for the cancer setting.
-Several rehabilitation approaches have been blended to varying degrees in CR interventions:
+Cognitive rehabilitation has shown promise in reducing the impact of cognitive problems on cancer patients and survivors.
+This approach originated to treat people with brain injuries such as stroke or traumatic brain injury, and it has been adapted for the cancer setting.
+Several rehabilitation approaches have been blended to varying degrees, including the following:

-The modest evidence for the efficacy of CR is based on several randomized controlled trials using a diverse group of objective tests of neuropsychological function and subjective measures of cognitive impairment.[6,7,8,9,11] CR intervention groups showed greater improvement than did controls in self-reported cognitive impairment [6,7] and objective neuropsychological measures of attention, memory,[7,8,11] and processing speed.
-Other CR intervention studies provided similar results but were limited by partial or no randomization,[5,14] one-group design,[3,4] or secondary analysis.
+The modest evidence for the efficacy of cognitive rehabilitation is based on several randomized controlled trials that used a diverse group of objective tests of neuropsychological function and subjective measures of cognitive impairment.[6,7,8,9,11] Cognitive rehabilitation intervention groups showed greater improvement than did controls in self-reported cognitive impairment [6,7] and objective neuropsychological measures of attention, memory,[7,8,11] and processing speed.
+Other cognitive rehabilitation intervention studies provided similar results but were limited by partial or no randomization,[5,14] one-group design,[3,4] or secondary analysis.

 Despite interest in movement therapies to treat cognitive impairment,[17,19,22,31] only a few clinical trials have been completed.
 A randomized controlled trial of qigong—a set of coordinated gentle exercises, meditation, and breathing—demonstrated improved self-reported cognitive impairment in cancer survivors after chemotherapy.
 Other movement studies used one-group designs, were not randomized, or were secondary analyses.[18,23]